phosxd/MC-Shard/README.md

 - `/chain`: Run 2 commands in sequence.
 - `/condition`: Run command if condition returns trye.
 - `/repeat`: Repeat a command.
-- `/eval`: Run TypeScript code in an uncontrolled environment.
+- `/eval`: Run code with variable formatting.
 Intended for developer use only.
 - `/hc.load`: Load hard-copy data.
 - `/hc.print.entity`: Print an entity as a hard-copy.
 Some components, & entity variants are not copied.
 - `/module`: Configure a module.